AsherBolleddu/CS4389-Chat-Project/README.md

 ```

 #### To find ther Server IP:
-Run this: docker exec -it mytestclient /bin/bash
+Run this: docker inspect mytestserver

 and look for this
  "Networks": {